enzo-project/enzo-dev/doc/manual/source/user_guide/EnzoTestSuite.rst

 situations, and is intended to be run prior to major changes being pushed to the stable branch of the code.
 A small number of simulations in the full suite are designed to be run on 2 processors and will take multiple hours to complete.
-The total run time is roughly 60 hours.
+The total run time is roughly 60 hours for the default lowest level of optimization.

 .. _running:
 .. _`running the test suite against the gold standard`: